Canon 1Ds vs Nikon D2Xs

 Other camera comparisons

 Did this review help to inform your camera decision process?
-If you would like to see a different side-by-side camera review, just use the search menu below.
+In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 Specifications: Canon 1Ds vs Nikon D2Xs

 |Camera Type||Digital single lens reflex||Digital single lens reflex|